Samuel Barrett Miles

 Samuel Barrett Miles (2 October 1838 – 28 August 1914) was a British Army officer who served as a diplomat in various Arabic-speaking countries, notably Oman, which he came to know better than any other European of the time.
 The notes that he made were published after his death as The Countries and Tribes of the Persian Gulf.

 Early years

-Samuel Barrett Miles was born on 2 October 1838, the son of Major-General Miles.
+Samuel Barrett Miles was born on 2 October 1838, the son of Major-General William Miles and his wife Ann Hurd Barrett.

 His father was in the military service of the East India Company.

 Miles was educated at Harrow.
 He joined the British Indian Army in 1857, the year of the Indian Mutiny.
 He entered the 7th Regiment of Bombay Native Infantry as an ensign, was promoted to lieutenant in 1860 and became regimental quarter-master in 1864.
 In November 1866 he moved with his regiment to Aden.
 The next year he was appointed Cantonment Magistrate and Assistant Resident at Aden.